 Assessment of training needs is conducted by Licensing Specialists during their scheduled visitation with licensed Foster Parents and ongoing throughout the year.
 Opportunities for other Foster Care team members to voice areas of concern regarding the care of the children are provided and discussed as a team.
 Additionally, assessment occurs during Foster Parent meetings, as well as through Foster Parent satisfaction surveys.
-Regular meetings with Licensing Specialists and Supervisors also occur to discuss current needs of Foster Parents to revise or add trainings applicable to the needs identified.
-Training schedules are developed throughout the agency based on suggestions from all members of the team, which includes Foster Parents.
-Foster Parents are also encouraged to access the DCFS Learning and Development Center (LDC) for materials about specific parenting issues.

 The Agency supports and encourages Foster Parents to participate in the Statewide Foster Parent Advisory Council.
-There are two UCAN Foster Parents on the Statewide Foster Parent Advisory Council and additional foster parents who attend when they can.
+There are three UCAN Foster Parents on the Statewide Foster Parent Advisory Council and additional foster parents who attend when they can.
 UCAN Foster Parents created a UCAN Foster Parent Advisory Council that continues to operate.
-The Associate Vice President worked with them to create this council and they have continued to meet and help with special events throughout the year.
+The Associate Vice President worked with them to create this council, and they have continued to meet and help with special events throughout the year.